rraman590/rraman590.github.io/content/jobs/TalkingMart/index.md

 url: 'https://talkingmart.com/'
 ---

-- Worked in a team of 6 as part of the Divvy Incentive Web Application project.

-- Responsible for the development, testing, and deployment of HR Admin and Divvy Admin tools.
+- Responsible for the development, testing, and deployment of internal HR admin and Customer admin tools for Divvy client.

 - Responsible for converting existing ColdFusion codebase to Vue.js for performance enhancement.

 - Worked with React.js framework for developing reusable UI components of different conversational AI-based chatbots, and building scalable architecture.

+- Improved frontend performance with an average of 66% decrease in load time by optimizing images, enabling browser caching, and minifying resources, increasing the user experience and engagement.